mansi-tripathi/Classifying_Amazon_Reviews/README.md

 2. 80-20 split: I used the 80-20 split technique to divide the datanto train and test (80/20).

 3. NBC Model: I built an NBC model and to then evaluate the result.

+4. Checking accuracy and quality of predictions: I used the confusion matrix and cross vaidation to check the accuracy and quality of the data.